-This is good news for voters.
+Good news for voters.

 Bad news for Teddy Maynard.

-Back in 2012, John Grisham published “The Brethren”
+Back in 2012, John Grisham published “The Brethren.”

 That is until he meets Teddy Maynard.

-Maynard is also worried about a certain political figure in a foreign land.
+Maynard is also worried about a specific political figure in a foreign land.
 Given he’s in charge of the Central Intelligence Agency, Maynard is aware of a great many things.
 The United States general population, however, is kept in the dark.

 At the beginning of the book, there’s a presidential campaign that’s already underway.
 The front-runner is not someone Maynard is fond of.
 It has very little to do with the man’s personality and more to do with his politics.